Known as: "America's most prolific sound film director."

 Above is a cast and crew shot from the mountie adventure UNDERCOVER MEN (J. R. Booth/Dominion, 1935).
-This was filmed in Canada as part of the "British Quota System" and distribution in the U.S. was via Columbia Pictures.
+This was filmed in Canada as part of the "British Quota System" and distributed in the U.S. by Columbia Pictures.

 (Courtesy of Les Adams)